 Today, VR is a big business.
 In 2017, the global market was worth around $5.3 billion, and it’s on course to be worth 10 times that amount by 2025.
 Big names like Microsoft, Facebook (which purchased Oculus VR) and Google all have VR gaming products on the market, and high-end VR gaming PCs have been constructed to take advantage of the new hardware.

 But while the expansion of the scene is undeniable, VR remains a niche pastime.
 Just a fraction of that $5.3 billion comprises actual gaming.
 And the gaming industry as a whole is worth more than $100 billion, with a similar exponential growth rate.
 As yet, only a minority of enthusiasts are on board.

-For most gamers, the hundreds of pounds spent on specialised hardware represents an insurmountable barrier to entry – they’ll need a good reason to put their hands in their pockets.
+For most gamers, the hundreds of pounds spent on specialised hardware represent an insurmountable barrier to entry – they’ll need a good reason to put their hands in their pockets.
 There has not yet been a title that has achieved this.
-Valve have made the attempt by revisiting their best-loved franchise with Half-Life: Alyx – a game which featured at the top of our most anticipated games of 2020.
+Valve has made the attempt by revisiting their best-loved franchise with Half-Life: Alyx – a game that featured at the top of our most anticipated games of 2020.

 The future of VR Gaming

 VR is one of those technologies whose history is littered with embarrassing predictions.
 In the late 1980s, everyone was certain that VR would imminently replace traditional gaming.
 In the early 2000s, we were just as confident in proclaiming the death of the technology.
 We’re therefore hesitant to make bold predictions.

 Whether VR takes off in a big style will depend on how successfully consumers can be persuaded to strap a headset on, and whether triple-A studios can be persuaded to invest big money in a title that might reach only a limited audience.